yellowtree/geoip-detect/README.md

 New: Shortcode for showing/hiding content!

 ## Changelog ##

+= 2.13 =
+* NEW: JS/AJAX mode now caches the response as a cookie so that every user only needs to call the AJAX requests once
+* NEW: If you install the plugin [SVG Flags](https://wordpress.org/plugins/svg-flags-lite/), you can use this shortcode to show the flag of the current country: `[geoip_detect2_current_flag]`.
+See [Documentation]() for more infos.
+* Updated Maxmind vendor code - PHP 5.6 is required now

 = 2.12.1 =
 * NEW: With the new Wordpress filter `geoip_detect2_record_data_after_cache` you can change the record data for testing purposes (see https://github.com/yellowtree/geoip-detect/wiki/API-Usage-Examples#change-record-data-eg-for-testing-purposes)